Farama-Foundation/Gymnasium/docs/content/handling_timelimits.md

 # Handling Time Limits
-In using Gym environments with reinforcement learning code, a common problem observed is how time limits are incorrectly handled.
-The `done` signal received (in previous versions of gym < 0.26) from `env.step` indicated whether an episode has ended.
-However, this signal did not distinguish between whether the episode ended due to `termination` or `truncation`.
+In using Gymnasium environments with reinforcement learning code, a common problem observed is how time limits are incorrectly handled.
+The `done` signal received (in previous versions of gymnasium < 0.26) from `env.step` indicated whether an episode has ended.
+However, this signal did not distinguish whether the episode ended due to `termination` or `truncation`.

 ### Termination
 Termination refers to the episode ending after reaching a terminal state that is defined as part of the environment definition.
-Examples are - task success, task failure, robot falling down etc. Notably this also includes episode ending in finite-horizon environments due to a time-limit inherent to the environment.
+Examples are - task success, task failure, robot falling down etc. Notably, this also includes episodes ending in finite-horizon environments due to a time-limit inherent to the environment.
 Note that to preserve Markov property, a representation of the remaining time must be present in the agent's observation in finite-horizon environments. [(Reference)](https://arxiv.org/abs/1712.00378)

 ### Truncation
 Truncation refers to the episode ending after an externally defined condition (that is outside the scope of the Markov Decision Process).
-This could be a time-limit, robot going out of bounds etc.
+This could be a time-limit, a robot going out of bounds etc.

-An infinite-horizon environment is an obvious example where this is needed.
+An infinite-horizon environment is an obvious example of where this is needed.
 We cannot wait forever for the episode to complete, so we set a practical time-limit after which we forcibly halt the episode.
 The last state in this case is not a terminal state since it has a non-zero transition probability of moving to another state as per the Markov Decision Process that defines the RL problem.
 This is also different from time-limits in finite horizon environments as the agent in this case has no idea about this time-limit.

 ### Importance in learning code